Art Journaling – Make Your Own Magpie Journals

-Here’s a late 2013 video – about 7 minutes long – of one of those early, Swap-bot magpie journals.
+Here’s a video from 2013.
+It’s about 7 minutes long and it’s of one of those early, Swap-bot magpie journals.
 You’ll get the idea in the first few minutes.
 It’s by Diane Baker-Williams.

 Next, take a look at this 2-minute video by Wishfulkelly, and it’s described as a smash book / glue book / Magpie journal.
 It’s a very quiet video, with music playing faintly in the background.
 It’s fun.

 Another video I’d shared was by Paula Foerder… but she’s made it private. * sigh and pout * I’m leaving the link here because I thought her video was SO inspiring.
 Maybe she’ll allow you to see it?
 Link: https://youtu.be/RCfSp1LanFM

 Next, Elizabeth Metz (Conifer Crow) creates “magpie bundles,” which are mixed media journals you can leave as-is, or take apart, embellish, and add to.
 The following is a 6-minute video showing one of her smaller bundles.
 (This one has already sold.)